-I was born and raised in New York City, and started writing and taking photos at the age of eight.
-In 1996, I designed and published my very own website.
-I have been employed as a writer, photographer, and website designer in various capacities since age 18.
+Thomas Slatin was born and raised in New York City.
+He started writing and taking photos at the age of eight.
+In 1996, Thomas designed and published his first personal website, and TomSlatin.com was established in July 1998.
+He has been employed as a freelance writer, photographer, and website designer in various capacities since age 18.

-In July 1998, I became a certified Emergency Medical Technician, then in 2001, became a certified Firefighter.
-I served 18 years in the fire service, pursuing a career in the fire service for 18 years.
-I later left the fire and EMS service in 2016, shortly after being promoted to the rank of Fire & EMS Lieutenant, to pursue a lifelong dream of being a self-employed writer and photographer.
+In July 1998, Thomas was certified as an Emergency Medical Technician (EMT).
+Then, in 2001, he became a certified Firefighter.
+He served 18 years in the fire service, while also pursuing writing, photography, and website design part-time, Shortly after being promoted to the rank of Fire & EMS Lieutenant in 2016, Thomas left the Fire and EMS service to pursue a lifelong dream of being a self-employed writer and photographer.

 In 2020, Thomas moved to his forever home in Vermont with his partner Amelia Desertsong.
 Together, they travel around New England photographing the small town life and historical landmarks the region has to offer.
 They plan to travel as much of the United States as possible collecting photos and accounts of America’s mysteries and stories.
 One day, they hope to also travel the world in search of unique perspectives shared through writing and photography.